Vivek1-234/HTML_Project/README.md

 # HTML_Project
-This is a simple or basic project of the  food menu card using html
+These are the simple or basic projects using html